Gab0/nutshell-website/content/web-services.md

 ## <a href="http://nutshellbiotech.ddns.net:3003" class="service-button">HippieOracle</a>

 Generates random points in the world map.

-Works on top of google maps and provides random targets for walks or anything else that could use that.
+Works on top of google maps and provides random geographical targets for hiking, cycling, picnics, illegal activities, treasure hiding, or anything else.